MrSankofa/workflows2017/README.md

 # Workflows Course

-This project is an example of workflow management for a lynda.com course.
+I am redoing this project to prepare for a DND Website build for the development team.